Skip to content

 Disk space constrainedLighterEach worktree is a full checkout

-When you want to evaluate two different models (e.g., Opus vs Sonnet) on the same feature:
+When you want to evaluate two different models (e.g., Opus vs GPT) on the same feature, you can mix branch-based and worktree-based isolation depending on the artifact you are comparing.

 1. Create two worktrees from the same starting point